How Much Compensation For A Foot Amputation Claim?

 If you’re unsure as to whether any evidence of your accident could help with your foot loss claims, or want to know more about proving you have paid out of pocket because of your injuries, then we can advise you.
 Simply call us to enquire and we will offer you free actionable advice.

-Depending on your age at the time of your accident that has caused your foot amputation, there are different limitations on how long you can leave between the time of your accident and the amputation itself.
+Depending on your age at the time of the accident that has caused your foot amputation, there are different limitations on how long you can leave between the time of your accident and the amputation itself.

 If you are a child at the time the foot is amputated but no adult has made a claim on your behalf, you have up to three years from your 18th birthday to make a claim.
 If you are an adult, the time limit is three years from the date of your accident.
 If you would like to make a claim for either yourself or a minor in your care, then do not hesitate to call us.